benkeen/grunt-search/README.md

 - *logFormat*: (optional, defaults to `json`) the format of the log file: `json`, `xml` or `text`.
 - *failOnMatch*: (optional, defaults to `false`).
 This option lets you choose to fail the build process if any matches are found.
 - *outputExaminedFiles*: (optional) a boolean - default to `false`).
 Sometimes it's not totally clear what files are being matched by the file globbing.
 When this option is set to `true`, the generated output file contains a list of the files that had been examined.
 - *onComplete*: (optional) a function.
-This is called when all file searching it complete.
+This is called when all file searching is complete.
 It's passed a single parameter.
-An object of filename => array of match information
+An object of the following format: `{ numMatches: N, matches: {} }`.
+The matches property is an object of filename => array of matches.
+Note: this function doesn't get called with a fatal error (namely: a required parameter isn't included).
 - *onMatch*: (optional) a function.
 This is called after each match is made.
 It's passed a single parameter - an object with the following structure: `{ file: "", line: X, match: "" }`